rapPayne/react-vue-svelte-angular/dashboard-vue/README.md

 $ npm install
 $ npm run serve
 ```
-The open a browser and hit http://localhost:8080
+Then open a browser and hit http://localhost:8080

 ## Overview of the framework